 EH&S never seeks information regarding medical conditions, diagnoses, suspect conditions, physical therapy, or other medical appointments during any part of the evaluation process.
 When this type of information is provided by the requestor of his/her own volition, the details are not recorded, transmitted verbally, or placed in emails or memos.

 EH&S conducts ergonomic evaluations in accordance with OSHA's Ergonomic Solutions Workstation Checklist.

 The evaluator strives to provide options for adjustment or reconfigurations to the existing office equipment in order to reduce or eliminate repetitive motions and facilitate an office environment conducive to healthy postures.
 RMEHS recommends the purchase of new equipment only when the current office equipment presents severely limited options for reconfiguration and adjustment, or is defective.

 EH&S does not recommend or condone ergonomic trends that are outside of standard office equipment.
 Examples of some recent trends include walking work stations, standing desks, and using exercise balls for chairs.

 The employee is encouraged to involve their supervisor throughout the ergonomic assessment process.
-The employee is also expected to fully engage in the process and give serious consideration to the overall assessment and recommendations of the EH& S project manager.
+The employee is also expected to fully engage in the process and give serious consideration to the overall assessment and recommendations of the evaluator.

 EH&S does not have funds to purchase or install equipment.
-All recommendations are strictly optional and at the discreation of the employee's supervisor.
+All recommendations are strictly optional and at the discretion of the employee's supervisor.
 It is the responsibility of the department to allocate resources as they see fit.